 The academic department to which you’ve applied will consider your application and may invite you for an interview.
 If successful you will be offered a place on the relevant PhD research programme.

-The department has an allocation of nominations that they can make to the DTC for funding, and if you’re among the strongest candidates applying to the department, then you may be nominated by the department for funding.
-This nomination process takes place between January and March 2017.
+The department has a limited allocation of nominations that they can make to the relevant pathway for funding.
+If you are amongst the strongest candidates applying within the pathway at Goldsmiths, then you may be nominated to go forward to the next stage of the competition.

 If nominated, your application will be considered at the SeNSS DTP studentship selection panels, who will then make their funding offers to the best of the nominated candidates.

-If you would like further information about the South-east Network for Social Science Doctoral Training Partnership, or would like to informally discuss the studentship application process, please contact Gillian McWhirt on email@example.com.
+If you would like further information about the South-east Network for Social Science Doctoral Training Partnership or would like to informally discuss the studentship application process, please contact Chris Robson (firstname.lastname@example.org)